LightSpeedWorks/promise-light/README.md

   it supports browser Chrome, Firefox, ie11, ie9, ie8.<br/>
   also supports node.js/io.js.

+  it supports unhandled exception.

   if you have native Promise then use it.

+  (faster than native Promise)

 # INSTALL: